alexander-kastil/m365-copilot/demos/readme.md

 Implementing Plugins for Microsoft 365 Copilot: This module covers Microsoft 365 Copilot plugins, plugin architecture, message extensions for Microsoft Copilot for Microsoft 365, building plugins using Microsoft Business Applications, Graph Connectors API & Microsoft 365 Copilot, and implementing a Microsoft Graph Connectors for Microsoft 365 Copilot.

-Publishing Teams Apps & Copilot Plugins: This module covers app deployment options, Microsoft 365 CLI & Microsoft 365 Desired State Configuration, publishing Microsoft Teams apps, introduction to Azure Container Apps, deploying containers using Azure DevOps, and publishing API-based message extensions to Azure Container Apps.
+Teams Apps & Copilot Plugins Deployment: This module covers app deployment options, Microsoft 365 CLI & Microsoft 365 Desired State Configuration, publishing Microsoft Teams apps, introduction to Azure Container Apps, deploying containers using Azure DevOps, and publishing API-based message extensions to Azure Container Apps.

-Create custom copilots with Azure AI Studio: This module is an introduction to Azure AI Studio, Microsoft Copilot Studio Plugin Architecture, prompt flows, introduction to Retrieval Augmented Generation (RAG), and RAG-based Copilots.
+Create custom copilots with Azure AI Studio: This module is an introduction to Azure AI Studio, Microsoft Copilot Studio Plugin Architecture, prompt flows & embeddings, introduction to Retrieval Augmented Generation (RAG), and RAG-based Copilots.

 Duration: 4 days - depending on the audience, the depth of the content covered and the amount of labs and exercises completed.